 10 Celebration ~ Give writers their voice and opportunity to share their writing with others.
 Take time to celebrate the ‘wins’—big and small—from the first round through the writing process.

 11 Expectations of Writers Workshop ~ Take time to revisit the expectations of workshop that were developed throughout the first trip through the writing process.
 You may want to take some time to revise and reteach a few of the expectations.
 Talk about the ‘what-ifs’ and develop a plan, such as supply needs, asking for help from peers and the teacher, requesting a conference, etc.

 Until next time...

 Check out the this product that will help launch Writer's Workshop.
-Minilessons and printables are included for activities and strategies shared launching a successful writer's workshop.
+Minilessons and printable resources included follow the guidelines and teaching points shared in the article.
 Click on the image below to see the product at Teachers Pay Teachers.